Anwesha227/Genetic-Algo-Java-21/README.md

 This repository contains Java code for implementing genetic algorithms.
 The primary GA method implementations can be found in this [directory](https://github.com/Anwesha227/Genetic-Algo-Java-21/tree/main/src/main/java/geneticChurn/basicmethods)
-The summary of different implement methods is given below.
+The summary of different implemented methods is given below.

 ### Selection Methods :